 Cost of Attendance (COA) at TSTC is based on the number of credit hours a student is enrolled for as of the census day of each semester.
-The initial calculation of a student's COA is based on 15 credit hours per semester of the academic year (45 credits for 3 terms/1 year).
+The initial calculation of a student's COA is based on 15 credit hours per semester of the academic year (45 credits for three terms/one year).
 Once census day passes for a semester, the recalculation of a student's actual credit hours enrolled for will take place.

-Transportation cost will be based on the housing code reported on the student's FAFSA's financial aid.
+Transportation cost will be based on the housing code reported on the student's FAFSA.